leMaur/cms/README.md

 composer require lemaur/cms
 ```

-Then you have to publish and run the migrations with:
+You can publish and run the migrations with:

 ```bash
 php artisan vendor:publish --provider="Lemaur\Cms\CmsServiceProvider" --tag="cms-migrations"